dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 4.0.5 fixes a few minor bugs.
+Version 4.0.6 fixes a bug with exchange rates coming from fixer.io.

 == Donating ==